Skip to Content

 You could even throw some nuts in, cashews work particularly well!

-Do I have to defrost the peas and sweetcorn?
+Do I have to defrost the prawns, peas and sweetcorn?

-Yes, as I have mentioned above, heat is an important part of stir frying.
-Frozen vegetables reduce that heat and slow down the cooking process.
+Yes, heat is an important part of stir-frying and frozen vegetables reduce that heat and slow down the cooking process.

 Serving Suggestions

-I typically eat special fried rice as a simple satisfying main course, it is proper fully loaded and delicious.
+I typically eat special fried rice as a simple satisfying main course, it is properly fully loaded and delicious.

 I would start off with some Chinese hot and sour soup, pork yuk sung and prawn crackers or prawn toast.

-I’d also include dishes like Chinese spare ribs or braised ham hock in black bean sauce.
+I’d also include dishes like Chinese spare ribs or braised pork knuckle in Chinese black bean sauce.

 A bit of tofu would go down a storm too, maybe something like this tofu in black bean sauce.

-Chinese takeaway style house special fried rice with pork, chicken and prawns.
+Overhead close-up Chinese takeaway style special fried rice with beef, pork, chicken and prawns.

 Equipment Used

-I only name specific brands of equipment if I feel that they make a material difference to a recipe.
-If you have any questions feel free to ask them in the comments section below the recipe.
+I only name-check specific brands of equipment if I feel that they make a material difference to a recipe.
+But ff you have any questions, feel free to ask them in the comments section below the recipe.

 • Stovetop.